 GreaterGood.org’s goal is to provide the support for those who are on the front lines helping our veterans cope with these complex issues.
 We are committed to causes that are both actively supporting homeless veterans as well as those committed to addressing the risk factors to prevent homelessness.
 Some of these include:

 - Helping locate, obtain or provide safe & supportive housing

 - Provide pet and equine therapy to alleviate the effects of PTSD

-You can help!
-A full 100% of your donation will go towards helping homeless and starving veterans.
+These packs are making a difference in the lives of veterans and others in need all across the U.S., and they are made possible by the help of your donations.
+Help us keep this program going, and change even more lives.
+A full 100% of your donation will go towards helping homeless veterans.
 You can learn more about this life-changing program and many others at the new GreaterGood.com click-to-give site.